The definition of alcoholism is chronic alcohol use to the degree that it interferes with physical or mental health

 Alcohol abuse therapy:

-Alcohol abuse therapy is often included in alcoholism treatment rehabilitation programs and is sought out by those using self-help alcohol addiction treatments as well.
+therapy is often included in alcoholism treatment rehabilitation programs and is sought out by those using self-help alcohol addiction treatments as well.
 Alcohol abuse therapy may be individual, group, couple or family counselling.
 Alcohol abuse therapy may be based on a prescribed method such as cognitive behavioural therapy or more unique to the individual such as psychotherapy.

 Recovery is hard and painful, and it involves a lot of hard work.
 An individual in recovery may miss being “sick” simply because they miss the familiarity and the comfort they derived from and it and adapting to newer, healthier lifestyle is new and difficult.
 People may also consider themselves recovered from it, but will still write about it or talk about it in present tense, as if it’s still a part of their lives.
 Recovery is not yoga mats, and tea and avocados; it is reminding yourself of the difference between what can and can’t be fixed, and learning to adapt- to new situations, new lifestyles, to change.
 It’s reminding yourself that you don’t want to die.

 Addiction is sometimes like standing at the edge of the bridge, and the only thing preventing them from jumping is a drink.
 However, there are days when all that stands between an alcoholic and a drink, is death.
 This fear is like a voice asking them how badly they want this life.
-What is it that they want to make of it?
+What is it that you want to make of it?